-Ana Revenga is the Senior Director of the Poverty Global Practice at the World Bank Group.
+Ana Revenga is the Senior Director of the Poverty and Equity Global Practice at the World Bank Group.

 In her 24-year career at the World Bank, she has worked in both technical and management positions in the East Asia and the Pacific, Europe and Central Asia, Latin America, and Middle East and North Africa regions, as well as in OECD countries.

 Until July 1, 2014, she was Director of Human Development in the Europe and Central Asia Region and Acting Vice President for the Poverty Reduction and Economic Management Network at the World Bank.